jerepe/file-manipulator/README.md

 # First Script written from scratch

 ### What does it do ?
-> You want to build a new project, you have your files stored in a folder named source.
+> You want to build a new project, you have your files stored in a folder named folder1.
-> You want to copy all files from folder1 to folder 2, except one thing: some content in the file named secretinfo.md needs to be hidden before sharing the newly created build folder.
-> Therefore, the program will hide this content.
+> You want to copy all files from folder1 to folder 2, except one thing: some content in the file named secretfile.txt need to be hidden before sharing folder2.
+The program will hide this content.
-> If you want to replace any other content, simply replace the content of the sed command.
-> If you use a Mac, you'll probably need the extra  ** -i'' -e** options (sometimes it'll create, or not, a backup file.
-Don't forget to delete it!)
-> I added extra emoji to train myself on them.

 ### How does it looks ?
 > ![result](video.mp4)